seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_graphql.md

         DecodeError(cynic::DecodeError)
     }
     ```
-    - `ResponseErrors` means the GrahpQL response's `errors` isn't an empty array. _Note:_ Once we need to know `data` even if there are errors, we will need something like [cynic::GraphQLResult](https://docs.rs/cynic/0.8.0/cynic/type.GraphQLResult.html).
+    - `ResponseErrors` means the GraphQL response's `errors` isn't an empty array. _Note:_ Once we need to know `data` even if there are errors, we will need something like [cynic::GraphQLResult](https://docs.rs/cynic/0.8.0/cynic/type.GraphQLResult.html).
     - `DecodeError` means the response is probably malformed and can't be deserialized to prepared Rust items.

 1. [From](https://doc.rust-lang.org/std/convert/trait.From.html) implementation for `GraphQLError`: